 While giving back to the profession by developing the next generation of leaders is a wonderful reason to take on a mentee, mentoring isn’t exclusively an altruistic pursuit.
 In fact, mentors can often get just as much out of these professional arrangements as the mentees.

-Here are five benefits of being a mentor:
+Here are five benefits of healthcare mentorship:

 Learn more about your profession.

-Our profession continues to morph over time and well-established healthcare practices that were once considered “spot on” may now be less effective.
+Our profession continues to morph over time, and well-established healthcare practices that were once considered “spot on” may now be less effective.
 What better way to become more knowledgeable than by hearing alternative methods from those you mentor?
-Many times, mentees will share their insights, saying, “That is not what we are currently doing and, after much trial and error, we have developed a new method that is highly effective.”
+Many times, mentees will share their insights, saying, “That is not what we are currently doing, and, after much trial and error, we have developed a new method that is highly effective.”
 If you are open to new approaches and perspectives—as any leader should be—there is much to learn simply by listening to others.

 Demonstrate your leadership skills.